 That’s it!
-Go to Integrations again and you will be able to notice a green tick indicating that Azure DevOps is successfully installed.
+Go to Integrations again and you will be able to see Azure DevOps under ‘My Integrations’ section.
 You can now experience bug logging in a fly from any of your running test session in Lambdatest to your project directly by a single click.

 Step 1: Go for any of the test from the left navigation menu.
 For demo, we will be taking “Real Time Test” option.

 Step 2: Present a URL of the web-app you need to test in the dialog box.
 After that, select any configuration for browser and operating system of your choice & hit ‘Start‘.